gszfwsb/Awesome-HITWH-Resources-Sharing/README.md

 # Introduction
 - This project aims to provide high quality resource sharing to HIT students
-  - SlidesMemos, Lecture notes, Other resouces(but please do not copy without confirmation :)
+  - Slides, Memos, Lecture notes, Other resouces(but please do not copy without confirmation :)
   - Lecture Group: bilibili homepage：HITwh软18语你讲师团 https://space.bilibili.com/478354813?
 # Content
 For convenience, you may use AliYunDrive (阿里网盘) links to reach the following resources: Some TBD.
 Please contact me if you need one not in the following list!